Incorporating a limited company: A guide26 Sep 2022

-Setting up a Limited Company can be time consuming and complicated but incorporating (registering at Companies House) can save you tax and limit your legal liability.
+Incorporating a limited company can be time-consuming and complicated.
+However, registering at Companies House can save you tax and limit your legal liability.

 Forming your company

 Before you register you must have a Memorandum and Articles of Association.

 Articles of Association lay out the governing principles.
 Shareholders and "officers" (directors or company secretaries) have to agree to these principles when running the company.
 For example, they will include rules about how decisions that affect the company must be made.
 Additionally, the role that the shareholders and directors play in those decisions.